joshjohanning/bulk-github-repo-sync-action/README.md

           target-github-token: ${{ steps.target-app-token.outputs.token }}
           overwrite-repo-visibility: true # overwrite repo visibility with what is in yml file; defaults to false
           # force push to target repos (overwrites history); defaults to false
+          # target-github-api-url: https://ghes.domain.com/api/v3 # only needed if target is GHES
 ```

 ## Configuration Options